By: Delos M. Cosgrove, MD

 Even among patients who have an advanced directive, most doctors – 65 to 76 percent – say they were not aware that it existed.
 This can be remedied by including the directive in the patients’ electronic medical record, although less than 50 percent of the severely or terminally ill patients had a directive in their medical records.

-That’s why Cleveland Clinic and many other healthcare providers nationwide are taking part in today’s National Healthcare Decisions Day.
+That’s why Cleveland Clinic and many other healthcare providers nationwide take part in National Healthcare Decisions Day.

 To increase awareness and decrease the stigma associated with Healthcare Power of Attorneys (HCPoA), we are encouraging all of our caregivers to complete an HCPoA or bring in their already-completed HCPoA to be scanned into their electronic medical record.